ekatylynx/ekatylynx/README.md

 ### Hi there 👋

 My name is Kate
-And I am a student of the Faculty of Information Technology
+Student of the Faculty of Information Technology
 I love writing code in JavaScript
 Linux OS fan